 a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-Your nurse gives you pemetrexed as a drip (infusion) into your cannula or line over about 10 minutes.
-They usually run the drip through a pump, which gives you the treatment over a set time.
+Your nurse gives you pemetrexed as a drip (infusion) into your cannula or line.
+They usually run the drip through a pump, which gives you the treatment over a set time (about 10 minutes).

 Your course of chemotherapy